What Time Is It? (song): Charts

-The song debuted and peaked at number 6 on the Billboard Hot 100 chart dated August 4, 2007, becoming second top 10 on chart.
-The song peaked at number 1 on the Billboard Hot Single Sales chart for 28 weeks, which became the highest selling single of the year-end chart in 2007.
+The song debuted and peaked at number 6 on the Billboard Hot 100 chart dated August 4, 2007, becoming the second top 10 on chart for the high school musical cast.
+The song peaked at number 1 on the Billboard Hot Singles Sales chart for 28 weeks, which became the highest selling physical single of the year-end chart in 2007.